 Questions to ask your health insurance provider if using mental health coverage

-What conditions are covered or excluded under my mental health plan?
 Does my plan cover preexisting conditions?

-Do I need a referral from my primary care physician to be eligible for my mental health benefits?
+Do I need a referral from my primary care physician to be eligible for my plan's mental health benefits?

-Do I need prior authorization from my insurance company to be eligible for my mental health benefits?
+Do I need prior authorization from my insurance company to be eligible for my plan's mental health benefits?

 How and where do I submit reimbursement claims for my covered out-of-network mental health services?